Jacob Meyers Player Props: Astros vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.63 team ERA that ranks 24th across all MLB pitching staffs.
+- The Mets have the 25th-ranked team ERA across all MLB pitching staffs (4.63).

-- Mets pitchers combine to surrender the fourth-most home runs in baseball (101 total, 1.4 per game).
+- Mets pitchers combine to give up 102 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- In his most recent time out on Wednesday, the right-hander went six innings against the New York Yankees, giving up one earned run while surrendering three hits.
+- The righty's most recent appearance was on Friday against the St. Louis Cardinals, when he went six innings, surrendering one earned run while giving up four hits.

-- In eight games this season, the 40-year-old has a 4.40 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .244 to opposing batters.
+- The 27-year-old has put up a 4.83 ERA and 7.3 strikeouts per nine innings across 14 games this season, while giving up a batting average of .279 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.